Operaatio Hurrikaani

 Operaatio Hurrikaani (Operation Hurricane) is an interactive combination of a television show and a website that has been produced by YLE (Finnish Broadcasting Company).
-Its anticipated target audience is 7-12 year olds.
+It aired on Yle TV2 from 2006 to 2010.
+Its anticipated target audience is 7–12 year olds.

 Plot

-Puuma (Puma) is a young individual who leads a double life; everybody thinks he's studying to become a teacher, but he's a top secret agent.
+Puuma (Puma) is a young individual who leads a double life; everybody thinks he is studying to become a teacher, but he is a top secret agent.
 He has to fight against Tohtori Routa (Dr. Freeze) and his evil plans.
-Puuma gets help from his curious aunt Sirkku, from an older agent Postimies and from a beautiful and hardworking girlagent Kleopatra.
+Puuma gets help from his curious aunt Sirkku, from an older agent Postimies and from a beautiful and hardworking girl agent Kleopatra.

 How it works

 Each week the TV-show has a drama episode, which ends with a question and three alternatives.

 After that kids can log on to the website and help Puuma by giving their answer.
 Doing so they earn themselves a new mini-game, which they can use to train their skills as a secret agent.
 They also have an avatar, which can be modified by changing clothes, hair styles and spy gear.

 Then on the TV-show at the following week, the correct answer for the question is shown.

-There's a prize draw for all participating agents.
+There is a prize draw for all participating agents.
 The winners are shown as the avatars they have created online in the weekly TV show.